Connection matrices in combinatorial topological dynamics: Connection matrices for Forman's gradient vector fields

-Recall that a combinatorial multivector $W$ is a {\em combinatorial vector} if $\card W\leq 2$.
-A combinatorial multivector field whose multivectors are just vectors is called a {\em combinatorial vector field}, a concept introduced by R.~Forman~\cite{Fo98a,Fo98b}.
-In the case of a combinatorial vector field the critical vectors are precisely the singletons and the regular vectors are precisely the doubletons, i.e., vectors of cardinality two.
+In the following, we assume that~$\cV$ is a gradient combinatorial vector field in the sense of Forman on a Lefschetz complex~$X$.
+In terms of its definition, we recall that a {\em combinatorial vector} is just a combinatorial multivector~$W$ with $\card W\leq 2$.
+A combinatorial multivector field whose multivectors are just vectors is then called a {\em combinatorial vector field}, a concept originally introduced by Forman~\cite{Fo98b, Fo98a} in a slightly different but equivalent form.
+In the case of a combinatorial vector field the critical vectors are precisely the singletons, and the regular vectors are precisely the doubletons, i.e., vectors of cardinality two (see Proposition~\ref{prop:singl-dubl-homology}).
 Therefore, every gradient-like combinatorial vector field is a gradient combinatorial vector field.

-In this section we assume that $\cV$ is a gradient combinatorial vector field on a Lefschetz complex $X$.
-Let $\cC\subset\cV$ be the collection of critical vectors in $\cV$.
-Since we assume that $\cV$ is a combinatorial vector field, it follows from Proposition~\ref{prop:singl-dubl-homology} that $\cC$ is exactly the collection of singletons in $\cV$.
-The following proposition is straightforward. \begin{prop} Assume $\cV$ is a gradient combinatorial vector field.
-The collection $\cC$ is a Morse decomposition of $\cV$ and the partition of $X$ induced by this Morse decomposition is $\cE_{\cC}=\cV$.
+Let $\cC\subset\cV$ denote the collection of critical vectors in~$\cV$.
+Since we assume that~$\cV$ is a combinatorial vector field, it follows from Proposition~\ref{prop:singl-dubl-homology} that~$\cC$ is exactly the collection of singletons in~$\cV$.
+Moreover, the following proposition is straightforward. \begin{prop} Assume that~$\cV$ is a gradient combinatorial vector field.
+Then the collection~$\cC$ is a Morse decomposition of~$\cV$ and the induced acyclic partition of the Lefschetz complex~$X$ is given by~$\cE_{\cC}=\cV$.